daveslusher-sn/electron-weather/README.md

 If you need a refresher, consider [exploring our free on-demand training](https://services.github.com/on-demand/).

 #### Install a text editor
+Perhaps consider [Atom](https://atom.io/) if you're looking for an awesomely hackable text editor for the 21st century!

 #### Install Node.js
 > **Q:** Why do we need to install Node.js if Electron includes Node.js?